mikepierce/GNU-bc-Functions/README.md

     to a number `x` via its continued fraction.
   - [Different Base Expression](https://en.wikipedia.org/wiki/Radix)
     (`bases(n)`)
-    which display a number `n` expressed in bases 2, 3, …, 36.
+    which displays a number `n` in bases 2, 3, …, 36.

 ## Conventions

   - Function names ending in `_` are *helper* functions, not intended to be called directly.
-  - _Some_ functions that return the _n_th number in a sequence (e.g. `fibonacci`) create an array of the same name as the function containing all previous terms in the sequence necessary to compute the _n_th term.
+  - _Some_ functions that return the nth number in a sequence (e.g. `fibonacci`) create an array of the same name as the function containing all previous terms in the sequence necessary to compute the nth term.
-  - If a function changes/defines a variable globally, the function must `print` that assignment.
+  - In the file `routines.bc` if a function changes/defines a variable globally, the function `print`s that assignment explicitly.
-    An exception to this is if the function defines an array of the same name.
   - Since bc doesn't accept functions as parameters to other functions, any functions that morally should be a parameter must be defined globally.
     Such a function is named `f`.
 If there must be two functions,